Brian Leiter: Philosophical Gourmet Report and other academic rankings

 In 1989, while he was a graduate student Leiter made a list of what he believed to be the top 25 graduate philosophy programs in the United States.
 Called the Philosophical Gourmet Report, this list came to be known as "the Leiter Report" and has been internationally recognized.
-It is now published by Wiley-Blackwell, and while being controversial, it is the foremost ranking of graduate programs in philosophy in the English-speaking world.
+It is now published by Wiley-Blackwell, it is the foremost ranking of graduate programs in philosophy in the English-speaking world.

 The PGR was described by David L. Kirp in a 2003 New York Times op-ed as "the bible for prospective [philosophy] graduate students."
 George Yancy, in Reframing the Practice of Philosophy: Bodies of Color, Bodies of Knowledge (SUNY Press, 2012), opined that Philosophical Gourmet Report ranking: "is, of course, very controversial.
 However, as is often pointed out, there is no real alternative."
 Carlin Romano, in America the Philosophical (Knopf Doubleday Publishing Group, 2013), referred to the PGR rankings as "often-criticized" and "biased towards mainstream analytic departments" although it covers Continental philosophy as well.

 In 2002, nearly 300 philosophers signed an open letter calling on Leiter to stop producing the PGR.
 In fall 2014, over 600 philosophers signed a petition to boycott the PGR organized by some philosophers at University of British Columbia to protest what they called a "derogatory and intimidating" e-mail sent by Leiter to one of their colleagues.
 A majority of the Advisory Board of the PGR (30 of the 54 members) thought it best that he relinquish control over the Report's management.

-In response, Leiter appointed a co-editor for the 2014 report Berit Brogaard, a philosophy professor at the University of Miami and agreed to step down as editor after its publication.
-Leiter dismissed the criticisms as coming from people whose organizations had received a poor ranking, or from feminists he characterized as upset with his stance in favor of due process for men accused of sexual harassment.
+In response, Leiter appointed a co-editor for the 2014 report Berit Brogaard, a philosophy professor at the University of Miami, and agreed to step down as editor after its publication.
+Leiter dismissed the criticisms, claiming the criticisms came from people whose organizations had received a poor ranking, or from feminists he characterized as upset with his stance in favor of due process for men accused of sexual harassment.
 He subsequently retained a lawyer to sue the organizers of the 2014 protest for defamation.